-This text was adapted from the introduction to the Gong research study “Captured by Gas”, developed in cooperation between Faktograf.hr’s investigative journalist Petar Vidov and public policy analyst Duje Prkut.
+This article was adapted from the introduction to the Gong research study “Captured by Gas”, developed in cooperation between Faktograf.hr’s investigative journalist Petar Vidov and public policy analyst Duje Prkut.
 You can download the complete publication HERE.
-To read this text in Croatian, CLICK HERE.

 It is an incontrovertible fact that energy is the most important industry in which nation states recognise their strategic interests.
 “Energy is to the economy what food is to people”, as stressed by a number of respondents interviewed for this research.
 However, in Croatia, the energy sector is also the scene of dozens of mostly unresolved corruption affairs, behind which networks of special interests loom.
 The Croatian political system is vulnerable to special and corrupt interests in the best of times, but in the energy sector, this problem is especially pronounced due to the sector’s financial intensity: the value of energy projects is usually expressed in billions of Kunas.
 Therefore, we designed and conducted a study aiming to establish the quality of governance in the Croatian energy sector, and the level to which it is dominated by hidden, special interests (so-called policy capture).
 In addition, we wanted to know to what extent the state of energy policy in the Republic of Croatia is a reflection of the external policy goals of the Russian Federation, which is why we put special emphasis on gas sector policy.
 Natural gas enjoys a status as an important transition fuel in the switch to a post-fossil age, and the main gas supplier for the entire continent of Europe – Croatia included – is the Russian Gazprom, Vladimir Putin’s powerful geopolitical weapon.